apsnes/apsnes/README.md

 Hi there! 🐰<br/>

-🌱 I’m a software developer currently spending most of my time building and maintaining systems to support operations in a research laboratory environment.<br/>
+🌱 I’m a software developer currently spending most of my time building systems to support research laboratory operations.<br/>
-🚀 My expertise lies in object-oriented programming, with a strong focus on languages like C# and Java, though i often undertake projects in other languages such as Python.<br/>
+🚀 My expertise lies in object-oriented programming languages like C# and Java, though i enjoy working in other languages such as Python too.<br/>
 💭 Collaboration is always welcome!